Zomato is Reportedly Planning to Deliver Alcohol Through Their Platform

 Alcohol stores were closed nationwide on March 25 when the country went into lockdown and were again allowed to re-open this week.
 This generated queues of hundreds of people outside some wine shops in some cities.
 To prevent the large crowds, authorities in Delhi introduced a “Special Corona Fee” of 70%.
 While in Mumbai, authorities revoked the sales of alcohol within two days of reopening them.

-We at AndroidFist are extremely grateful to all the people helping directly and indirectly by doing their part to prevent the spread of coronavirus.
+We, as a team at AndroidFist Media is extremely grateful to all the people who are in some way helping people.
+We pay our respects to all those who are doing their part to prevent the spread of coronavirus pandemic.
 Stay home, stay safe.